tobiasdigital/commerce-cif-commercetools/README.md

 The OpenWhisk actions can be deployed using [serverless](https://serverless.com/framework/docs/providers/openwhisk/) framework.
 Actions and sequences are declared in the `serverless.yml` file of each business domain class located under ./src.

-To deploy all actions, you can call `npm run deploy`, and to remove all actions just use `npm run remove`.
+To deploy all actions in one of the `./src` folder, you can call `npm run deploy`, and to remove all actions just use `npm run remove`.
 For reference, during the deployment, actions are zipped and stored in the `.serverless` directory.

 It is also possible to use `serverless` directly to deploy a single action.
 First navigate to the action folder (i.e `./src/carts`) and execute `$ serverless deploy function -f NAME` (with `NAME` referring to the name of a function declared in `serverless.yml`).